ccollicutt/go-install-kubernetes/README.md

 ```

 This will untaint the control plane node so that pods can be scheduled on it, giving you a single node cluster that you can use for development.

+## Why Use Go For This?

+I originally wrote this in Bash, but then I came across `github.com/bitfield/script` which is a fun library to build command line scripts with Go, instead of using a shell script, which was what I had originally done.
+Plus, the added benefit of having a single binary that is easy to use, and the ability to embed files into the binary.

 ## Thanks